 blood test result are:

 If you have microcytosis, you should be getting further testing.
-And those tests SHOULD include iron levels and potentially even Testing For Gluten Sensitivity.
-Gluten Sensitivity, also called Celiac Disease in its most severe form, occurs in about every 1 in 100 people- that's pretty frequent- but it is RARELY diagnosed because it doesn't always have the classic Symptoms of Gluten Intolerance that it is 'supposed' to have.
+And those tests SHOULD include iron and ferritin levels, and potentially even Testing For Gluten Sensitivity.
+Gluten Sensitivity, also called Celiac Disease in its most severe form, occurs in about every 1 in 100 people- that's pretty frequent, but it is RARELY diagnosed because it doesn't always have the classic Symptoms of Gluten Intolerance that it is 'supposed' to have.

 While your doctor is probably not aware of this, the Celiac Disease Research is VERY clear that anyone who has anemia without there being a good reason- should be tested for celiac disease.

 Whether your MCV is too high OR too low, there should be a 'good reason' for it to be abnormal.
-You should not allow your doctor to say that it is not significant, because- except in the case of menstruation- it is almost always very significant.
+You should not allow your doctor to say that it is not significant because it is almost always very significant.
 If you have ANY chronic health problem, then finding out WHY you have an abnormal MCV test could be the key to uncovering the underlying CAUSE of your health problems.

 Whether you need further testing of your Vitamin B12 Level and other vitamin testing, such as your Vitamin D Level, or Testing for Gluten Sensitivity, you should get your doctor to answer the question of WHY your MCV Blood Test is abnormal.

 If you are otherwise extremely healthy, a vague answer and another test a few months later is probably sufficient.
-But for those of you suffering from chronic health problems, use this opportunity to take control of your own health and perhaps do a trial of Methylcobalamin Vitamin B12 Supplements or try out a Gluten Free Diet and see how you feel.
+But for those of you suffering from chronic health problems, use this opportunity to take control of your own health and get a test for the MTHFR Gene, perhaps do a trial of Methylcobalamin Vitamin B12 Supplements, or try out a Gluten Free Diet and see how you feel.
 Few doctors will ever address issues like an abnormal MCV Blood Test, for most of us, we have to learn to be our own doctors and find solutions that work for us.